numworks/epsilon/README.md

 - Symbolic calculation
 - Blue LED in exam mode
 - More Brightness steps (16 instead of 5)
+- All molar masses (chemistry)

 The complete changelog can be found here: https://github.com/quentinguidee/LavaOS/

+## Translations

+Everything is translated from French to English/Portuguese/Spanish/German with Google Translate; so, everything is translated, but you could come across translation errors.
+If so, please open an issue on GitHub, I will correct it :smiley:!

 ## LavaOS License